 Most stores in Sydney open Monday to Saturday until around 5pm, and some retailers in the central business district remain open until 9pm on week nights and between 9am to 5pm on Sundays.
 Grocery and department stores generally open seven days a week.

 A Goods and Services Tax (GST) of 10% applies to all consumer goods and is included in retail prices.
 Overseas visitors may be able to claim a refund of the GST through the Tourist Refund Scheme (TRS).
 Further information is available at www.customs.gov.au/site/page4646.asp

-Tipping is acceptable in Australia though it is not compulsory.
-Generally tips are only given for good service, though it is not mandatory.
-If you wish to leave a tip, ten percent of the bill is customary.
+Tipping is acceptable in Australia but is not compulsory.
+Generally, tips are only given for quality service, although it is not mandatory.
+If you wish to leave a tip, 10% of the bill is customary.

-The water in Australia exceeds the standards for safe drinking water set by the World Health Organisation.
+The water in Australia exceeds the standards for safe drinking water set by the World Health Organization.
 It is safe to drink water straight from the tap.

 To complement the ADX18 Sydney dental exhibition, visitors can discover the city’s natural beauty, architectural wonder, world-acclaimed cuisine and action-packed events.
 Relish breathtaking views when climbing to the top of Sydney Harbour Bridge, be a culture vulture at the Sydney Opera House, take your family to zoos and the aquarium, enjoy a cold ale at The Rocks, catch some waves at Bondi Beach, and have a degustation feast at one of the city’s acclaimed restaurants.
 This is just a glimpse of the fascinating things to do in this vibrant city.
 See more here.